Medical Emergency Response

 Details by Method

-and access to emergency medicines.
-MER also outlined its engagement with Safefood following a recent Parliamentary Question and the sharing of the report to inform updated allergy information for schools.
+MER met virtually with Minister of State Michael Moynihan to discuss the findings of the 2025 MER report on medical emergency preparedness in Irish schools.
+The discussion focused on gaps in training, access to emergency medicines, and school preparedness identified in the report.
+MER also outlined its engagement with Safefood following a recent Parliamentary Question, including the sharing of the report to inform updated allergy information for schools.

 2026-01-07